storj/docs/app/(docs)/object-mount/getting-started/enforced-posix-access/page.md

 ### Converting a bucket to POSIX enforced mode

-If you have an existing storage location, for which you now need to implement POSIX-based access controls, you can simply set the bucket tag as in  ref`enforced-posix-guide-tag-bucket`.
+If you have an existing storage location, for which you now need to implement POSIX-based access controls, you can simply set the bucket tag as in [enforced-posix-guide-tag-bucket](todo).
 This will not affect any existing files until they or their directories are accessed, and will ensure that any new files are stored with POSIX metadata.

 To control access to any particular files or directories, proceed with `chown`, `chgrp` and `chmod` as you would on a POSIX file system.
 For example, to limit access to `/mnt/cloud/bucket/directory` to only allow `user1`, you could do: